TT-TFHE: a Torus Fully Homomorphic Encryption-Friendly Neural Network Architecture: Related Works

-Yet, none of these works actually explored the automation perspectives for optimizing a model itself for HE inference, as they still heavily leverage some manual optimizations concerning the underlying FHE library. \tttfhe, however, is fully automated.
-Moreover, compared to previously proposed automated approaches, the translation from non-HE model to HE-enabled model is much simpler as all optimizations are handled during the design phase of the model, making \tttfhe much more amenable for typical machine learning experts with little knowledge of FHE.
+Yet, none of these works actually explored the automation perspectives for optimizing a model itself for HE inference, as they still heavily leverage some manual optimizations concerning the underlying FHE library.
+Our proposal \tttfhe is, however, fully automated.
+In addition, compared to previously proposed automated approaches, the translation from non-HE model to HE-enabled model is much simpler as all optimizations are handled during the design phase of the model, making \tttfhe much more amenable for typical machine learning experts with little knowledge of FHE.